uport-project/ethr-did/README.md

 ### Signing a JWT

-A JWT is basically a JSON object that is signed so it can be verified as being created by a given DID.
+A JWT is a JSON object that is signed so it can be verified as being created by a given DID.

 A JWT looks like this: